 It’s best to take a few minutes to sit down and eat a balanced meal, including an appropriate amount of carbohydrates, fiber, protein, and fat.
-Consume at least 300 or 400 calories to be sure you’ll be satisfied until lunchtime.
+Consume at least 300 or 400 calories to be sure you’ll feel full until lunchtime.

 A full breakfast should include:

 - Foods with healthy fats like nuts, seeds, or olive oil

 Before you go to the gym, it’s a good idea to eat a light snack that provides you with complex carbohydrates, fiber, and essential amino acids.

 There’s this false belief that a breakfast should be small and healthy.
 That it should even be fat-free, perhaps.
 This idea is totally false, because a meal without fat can lead to feelings of hunger even after an hour.